CharlesChinedum/advanced-advice-generator/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## About

-This is the more advanced version of an advice generator I built earlier.
-This app uses the adviceslip-api, instead of the tradiitonal local array I used for the previous version.